-Cryotherapy (also called cryosurgery or cryoablation) is the use of very cold temperatures to freeze and kill prostate cancer cells.
-Despite it sometimes being called cryosurgery, it is not actually a type of surgery.
+Cryotherapy (also called cryosurgery or cryoablation) is the use of very cold temperatures to freeze and kill prostate cancer cells as well as most of the prostate.
+Even though it is sometimes being called cryosurgery, it is not actually a type of surgery.

 This type of procedure requires spinal or epidural anesthesia (the lower half of your body is numbed) or general anesthesia (you are asleep).

-After the procedure, you might need to stay in the hospital overnight, but many patients leave the same day.
+After the procedure, you might need to stay in the hospital overnight, but many men go home the same day.

 Cryotherapy is less invasive than surgery, so there is usually less blood loss, a shorter hospital stay, shorter recovery period, and less pain.
 But compared with surgery or radiation therapy, doctors know much less about the long-term effectiveness of cryotherapy.
-Cryotherapy doesn’t appear to be as good as radiation for more advanced prostate tumors.
+And as with brachytherapy, this may not be a good option for men with large prostate glands.

-Side effects from cryotherapy tend to be worse if it is done in men who have already had radiation therapy, as opposed to men who have it as the first form of treatment.
+Side effects from cryotherapy tend to be worse if it is done in men who have already had radiation therapy, compared to men who have it as the first form of treatment.

 Most men have blood in their urine for a day or two after the procedure, as well as soreness in the area where the needles were placed.
 Swelling of the penis or scrotum is also common.